The eCommerce marketing landscape is constantly changing, and it’s difficult to keep up with the pace.

 An opt-out button also ensures your automated emails don’t land in spam folders.

 As you might have guessed, there is no fool-proof strategy for email workflow automation.

-Your best bet at success is to keep on automating, analyzing, and testing.
+Your best bet at success is to keep on automating, analyzing workflows, and testing.

 You can follow the blueprints of brands with formidable track records, or better still, hire a skilled email marketer to execute your email campaigns.